 After the cheesecake has chilled in the fridge, a delicious, tangy cream cheese frosting goes on top.
 The topping isn’t quite as sweet as cream cheese frosting, but you can always adjust the amount of powdered sugar that goes into the recipe.

 Typically, I’ll make the cheesecake the day before I plan to serve it, then chill in the fridge overnight.
 I’ll add the cream cheese topping sometime the next day, then pop it back in the fridge until I’m ready to serve.
-You could also top your cheesecake with chocolate ganache if you prefer, like I do with my chocolate cheesecake recipe.

 And for more red velvet treats, don’t forget to try: